Culture Trip stands with

 “The coronavirus, the coronavirus / It makes you faint and feel bad / Be very careful because you can catch it / if you don’t take care, it can kill you.”

 These are some lyrics from El Capi, a band from Oaxaca, Mexico, with their own anti-virus track.
-The video shows members of the band dancing in the street, each holding a bottle of Corona beer, whose brand image has taken a hit since the COVID-19 outbreak.
+The video shows members of the band dancing in the street, each holding a bottle of Corona beer, the brand whose image has taken a hit since the Covid-19 outbreak.

 “Let’s be attentive / We have to take care / So let’s roll up our sleeves and get to work / That’s why I made this song / The best thing to do is prevention / We all need to take care, pay attention!”

-Dominican singer Yofrangel released his own COVID-19-inspired anthem last month, which has so far garnered over 1.5m views on YouTube.
+Dominican singer Yofrangel released his own coronavirus-inspired anthem in February, which has so far garnered over 8.5m views on YouTube.